TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 OL Kyle Kalis, Oakland Raiders

-Was signed to the 7-9 Raiders' practice squad on Oct.
-23, but was then released on Dec.
-4 after not having appeared in a game with them.
-The club signed him yet again on Dec.
-11, but Kalis never played in an outing this season.
+Was signed to the 7-9 Raiders' practice squad Oct.
+23, but was then released Dec.
+4 after not having appeared in a game with them … The club signed him yet again Dec.
+11, but he never played in a game this season.

 OT Taylor Lewan, Tennessee Titans

-Started at left tackle in Tennessee's 35-14 win over Houston … Lewan received the starting nod in all 12 showdowns he competed in this season, after returning Oct.
+Started at left tackle in 10-6 Tennessee's 35-14 win at Houston … Received the starting nod in all 12 contests he competed in this season, after returning Oct.
 6 from his four-tilt suspension to begin the year.

 CB Jourdan Lewis, Dallas Cowboys

-Started for the fourth time in six weeks in Dallas' 47-16 destruction of Washington, recording five tackles … Lewis saw playing time in all 16 affairs (five starts), and registered 51 stops, four sacks, six passes defended and two picks for a combined 20 yards.
+Started for the fourth time in six weeks in 8-8 Dallas' 47-16 destruction of Washington, recording five tackles … Saw playing time in all 16 games (five starts), and registered 51 stops, four sacks, six passes defended and two picks.

 2019 Dallas Cowboys interception leaders:— RJ Ochoa (@rjochoa) December 30, 2019